Find out more about the Digital Collaboration Fund

 Key elibility information:

-- The fund is open to arts and culture organisations and higher education organisations with an arts and culture focus.
+- The fund was open to arts and culture organisations and higher education organisations with an arts and culture focus.

-- Individuals as either lead or collaborator are not eligible to apply.
+- Individuals as either lead or collaborator were not eligible to apply.

-- Applications must be a partnership between at least one UK organisation and one organisation based in one of the countries listed below.
+- Applications had to be a partnership between at least one UK organisation and one organisation based in one of the countries listed below.

-- There must be one lead applicant, but this does not need to be the UK organisation.
+- There had to be one lead applicant, but this did not need to be the UK organisation.

-- Whilst the funds are designed to benefit the artistic community, applications will only be accepted from legally registered organisations and collectives.
-Applicants must have a registered business bank account.
+- Whilst the funds are designed to benefit the artistic community, applications were only accepted from legally registered organisations and collectives.
+Applicants needed to have a registered business bank account.

-- We will accept applications for multilateral projects, with the focus on the programme being delivered mutually across the UK and in overseas countries.
+- We accepted applications for multilateral projects, with the focus on the programme being delivered mutually across the UK and in overseas countries.

-- In general, funding should be split 60/40 between the partners.
-The lead partner should get no more than 60% of the funding and at least 40% of funding should be distributed in one or more of the countries listed below.
+- In general, funding needed to be split 60/40 between the partners.
+The lead partner could get no more than 60% of the funding and at least 40% of funding had to be distributed in one or more of the countries listed below.

 UK in partnership with: